jovan-vasic/pp1-project/README.md

 # Description
 The compiler translates syntactically and semantically correct MicroJava programs into MicroJava bytecode, which can be executed on the MicroJava Virtual Machine (VM).
-The project was developed as part of the "Programski Prevodilac 1" course at the Faculty of Electrical Engineering, Belgrade.
+The project was developed as part of the Compiler Construction 1 course at the Faculty of Electrical Engineering, Belgrade.

 ## Project Structure
 The compiler comprises four main components: